 Breastfeeding = Directly nursing.
 If it's not direct, it's not breastfeeding.
 If one can't breastfeed, then pump and bottle-feed.
 Nothing wrong with that.
-After a wonderful breastfeeding experience with my second, I have been more confident in advocating and encouraging other moms to at least try and breastfeed, or pump, for as long as they can, drop by drop, ounce by ounce.
+After a wonderful breastfeeding experience with my second, I have been more confident in encouraging other moms to try and breastfeed, or pump, for as long as they can, drop by drop, ounce by ounce.
 And don't count the days or months.

 Thanks to Manilamommy for inspiring me on this post.
 Stay tuned for my regular Foodie Friday entry later. ;)